ByTeRuNnErr/wazuh-deployment-task/README.md

 ---

-## 6. Testing File Monitoring
+### 6. Testing File Monitoring
 - Created `testfile.txt` in the monitored directory to trigger an event.

 ---

-## 7. Verifying Logs on the Dashboard
+### 7. Verifying Logs on the Dashboard
 - Checked **Security Events** in Wazuh dashboard and confirmed the event was logged successfully.

 ---

-## 8. Conclusion
+##  Files Included
-- Successfully deployed Wazuh Manager on VMware.
-- Installed and connected a Windows agent.
-- Configured and verified **File Integrity Monitoring**.
+- **Task 1.pdf** → Complete report with detailed steps and screenshots.

 ---

-###  **Skills Demonstrated**
+##  Skills Demonstrated
 - Virtualization using VMware
-- SIEM setup and configuration
+- SIEM Deployment & Configuration
-- Endpoint monitoring
+- Endpoint Monitoring
-- File integrity monitoring
+- File Integrity Monitoring (FIM)
+- Security Event Analysis

+---

+### 🔍 How to View the Full Report
+Download or open the [Task 1.pdf](./Task%201.pdf) file from this repository.